flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

   13) Brazil South
   : 7
-info:    Creating a new web site at devify-temperature.azurewebsites.net /info:    Created website at devify-temperature.azurewebsites.net
+info:    Creating a new web site at devify-temperature.azurewebsites.net
+-info:    Created website at devify-temperature.azurewebsites.net
 +
+info:    Executing `git init`
+info:    Creating default iisnode.yml file
+info:    Initializing remote Azure repository
++ Updating site information
+info:    Remote azure repository initialized
++ Getting site information
++ Getting user information
+info:    Executing `git remote add azure https://jollen@devify-temperature.scm.azurewebsites.net/devify-temperature.git`
+info:    A new remote, 'azure', has been added to your local git repository
+info:    Use git locally to make changes to your site, commit, and then use 'git push azure master' to deploy to Azure
 info:    site create command OK

 ```

-Please append ```--git``` option at this command line.
+Please append ```--git``` option to the command line.
 This option could make Azure CLI to add the remote git of our new created site to local project.
 We will use ```git``` to deploy our site.

 ### Step 3: Get Endpoint

-After finishing creating site, remember the DNS endpoint name of your site.
+After finishing creating site, remember the name of your site.
 Please looking for the ```Created website at``` message line to get your endpoint name.

-the endpoint name is ```devify-temperature.azurewebsites.net``` in this example.
+The endpoint name is ```devify-temperature.azurewebsites.net``` in this example.

 ### Step 4: Create Site Credentials